Ritchie Hanlon: Managerial career

 At age 29, Hanlon was appointed manager of Conference South outfit St Albans City in May 2007, but lasted only ten games before being released in September.
 In July 2012, he was appointed as joint manager of Kings Langley of the Spartan South Midlands League Division One, alongside Paul Hughes, helping the club to three consecutive promotions - reaching the Southern League Premier Division in 2016.

 In November 2016, Hanlon moved with Hughes to Hayes & Yeading.
 He departed for personal reasons soon after, leaving Hughes in sole charge.

+In May 2023, following Hughes' resignation as manager, Hanlon was appointed manager of Hayes & Yeading United.
+In October, he stepped down as manager to become assistant to Mark Molesley.